domingogallardo/apuntes-mads/apuntes/manifiesto-agil/manifiesto-agil.md

 > By applying object-oriented design, we create software that is
 > reslient to change and written with economy of expression.

-Y en cuanto a proceso de desarrollo el diseño orientado a objetos también rompe con el modelo tradicional de cascada y va de la mano de procesos iterativos:
+Y el diseño orientado a objetos también rompe con el modelo tradicional de desarrollo en cascada y va de la mano de procesos
+iterativos:

 > With object-oriented design we never encounter a "big-bang" event of
 > system integration.
 Instead, the development process results in the